tekcamoender/json/README.md

 # json

-Displays a list of job posting search results by fetching search results from an api
+Displays a list of job-postings (fetching the datas from an api) and you can filter it